m4ttsch/omscs-notes-notes/information-security/operating-system-security.md

 ## Correctness: The Final TCB Requirement
 Correctness is important because compromise of the OS means that an attacker has access to all the physical resources: every memory page, every block on disc, etc.

 Meeting the correctness requirement for operating systems is really hard.
-Operating systems are very complex, and we’ve already discussed how added complexity can make security much more difficult.
+Operating systems are very complex, and we've already discussed how added complexity can make security much more difficult.

 Virtualization can help with correctness by reducing complexity.
 The hypervisor can be much smaller and simpler than the operating system since all it has to do is partition physical resources among virtual machines.